peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### Multiply
     public EDecimal Multiply​(int intValue)
-Multiplies this object by the given 32-bit signed integer.
-The resulting exponent will be the sum of the exponents of the two numbers.
+Multiplies this arbitrary-precision decimal floating-point number by a 32-bit signed integer and returns the result.
+The exponent for the result is this arbitrary-precision decimal floating-point number's exponent plus the other 32-bit signed integer's exponent.

 **Parameters:**